Treating a spider bite

 Only in the southern United States are found the brown recluse spiders.
 Some other similar kinds of recluse spiders are in existence, but are less well-known.
 Brown recluse spiders do carry a violin-like mark on their bodies.

 In some other areas around the world, there do exist more dangerous spider varieties.
-The red back spider, white tail spider, and funnel spiders are all poisonous and deadly insects.
+Furthermore, the red back spider, white tail spider, and funnel spiders are all poisonous and deadly insects.
 These spiders are common in Australia.
 In total, there are well over 37 thousand spider species in the world.

 It is difficult to tell if a person’s wound is the result of a spider.
-Many individuals are late in asking for medical help after they have been bitten by spiders.
+Many individuals are late in asking for medical help after bit by spiders.
 In many cases, the black widow spider can only be distinguished by the effects of its venom more than any other factor.